h15200/notes/go.md

 #### fmt.Printf verb types

-%v - the actual value of variable
+%v - the actual value of variable turned into a string
 %T - TYPE of value ex. num, string, float
 %d - type coersion of int -> string `fmt.Printf("You're %d years old", age)`
 %f - float -> string. option to set decimal place `fmt.Printf("Your test average is %.2f", gpa)` - 3.80
+%q - puts double quotes around string

 if a variable isn't used but is appended with `, someVar` it will print (EXTRA type=Value)